 Prepare your church, home, and congregation with these simple lists.
 Save them to your phone, tablet, and computer for easy reference on the go.

-Disclaimer: The information provided in this article is for educational and informational purposes only and should not be constructed as legal advice.
+Disclaimer: The information provided in this article is for educational and informational purposes only and should not be construed as legal advice.
 Please contact your insurance company for more information.

 A simple checklist of things to have: